 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Filing a property insurance claim can increase your annual premium once it’s time to renew your policy.
+Filing a property insurance claim may increase your annual premium once it’s time to renew your policy.
 However, returning a claims payout or a partial payout won’t help return your homeowners insurance premium to its original rate.
 Your premium is based on both the frequency of claims and the amount to which they are paid.
 Even if you return some of the money, the claim is still part of your insurance history.
 Claims that result in larger payouts may cause your home insurance premium to increase more than a smaller claim, but even if you return some money to lower your claim payout, it’s not likely that you’ll return enough to offset a premium increase.